horsefacts/weth-invariant-testing/README.md

 ## Reusing actors

 Let's update the way we're using and tracking actors.
-Rather than any random address calling `withdraw`, let's ensure that the caller of `withdraw` is an address in the `_actors` set.
+Rather than letting the fuzzer choose any random address to call `withdraw`, let's ensure that the caller of `withdraw` is an address in the `_actors` set.
 This should prevent zero withdrawals from random addresses.

-To start, we'll add a `rand(uint256)` function to `LibAddressSet` that takes a random seed and returns an actor address from the stored set.
+To start, we'll add a `rand(uint256)` function to `LibAddressSet` that takes a random seed and selects an actor address from the stored set.
+This still gives us an element of randomness, but selects from a constrained set of addresses.
 (If we don't want tests to revert when we call `rand()` before an address has been saved, we can hardcode a return address for the case when the set is empty):

 ```solidity
 library LibAddressSet {